 For now, our thoughts and condolences are with her husband and family.
 If you would like to show your support for the Cox family then please make a donation to Marie Curie – this is at Liz’s request in lieu of flowers.
 Please also feel free to share your messages of support for the family, and we will pass them on.
 We are sure they will find strength in your kind words and in knowing how many people Liz impacted with her work.

-Elizabeth Cox leads NEF Consulting, overseeing the development of the consultancy role within the New Economics Foundation and collaborations with other organisations.
-Elizabeth is an experienced economist who has led the New Economics Foundation’s UK and international research on localities and local economies over 13 years.
-Her work ranges from conducting policy reviews, research design, and working with organisations to develop strategic theories of change, to developing and supporting the implementation of practical approaches to drive change.
-These include Community Wealth Building to develop local economies, co-designing outcomes-based commissioning approaches for local authorities to increase the social value created, and developing impact frameworks for social impact investors and social businesses.
+Elizabeth Cox led NEF Consulting, overseeing the development of the consultancy role within the New Economics Foundation and collaborations with other organisations.
+Elizabeth was an experienced economist who led the New Economics Foundation’s UK and international research on localities and local economies over 13 years.
+Her work ranged from conducting policy reviews, research design, and working with organisations to develop strategic theories of change, to developing and supporting the implementation of practical approaches to drive change.
+These included Community Wealth Building to develop local economies, co-designing outcomes-based commissioning approaches for local authorities to increase the social value created, and developing impact frameworks for social impact investors and social businesses.

-Elizabeth is a specialist in developing co-designed approaches, and has extensive experience of managing large and complex projects.
-She has collaborated on projects across the UK and in South America, South Africa, India, Japan and Europe.
+Elizabeth was a specialist in developing co-designed approaches, with extensive experience of managing large and complex projects.
 Prior to working at the New Economics Foundation, Elizabeth was a research Fellow at Aberdeen University, and a policy advisor in the Ministry of Agriculture, Guyana.